lardbit/nefarious/README.md

 ### Configure Jackett

 Configure your local Jackett instance at [http://localhost:9117](http://localhost:9117).
-You'll need to add indexers and copy your api key to add in nefarious.
+You'll need to add indexers and copy your api key to enter into nefarious.

 ### Configure Nefarious